 If you use video ads, you can add video content to your landing pages, blogs, and lead generation pages to deliver a more consistent user experience that provides easy-to-consume information at every stage of the buying process.

-Video in your consideration ads can provide benefits that go beyond the Facebook platform.
+Video in your consideration ads can provide benefits that go beyond Facebook.

 Facebook video in conversion campaigns

 The attention-getting power of video holds up for conversion ads as well.
-Video lends itself very well to the goals of conversion campaigns.
+Video is well-suited to the goals of conversion campaigns.

 Your conversion campaigns are designed to help prospects through the last mile of the customer journey.
 Video is an ideal medium for delivering the quick snippets of key information that help consumers take that last step.

-Now you know, on a high level, how video can benefit your entire marketing funnel on Facebook.
-We’ll explain the specifics as you go deeper into the book.
+Now you should have a pretty good idea how video can benefit your whole marketing funnel on Facebook.
+We’ll explain the specifics as you go deeper into this guide.